Bayer: PCB pollution

 In June 2020, Bayer agreed to pay $800 million to settle lawsuits in a variety of jurisdictions which claimed contamination of public waterways with PCBs by Monsanto before 1978.
 On 25 November 2020, however, U.S. District Judge Fernando M. Olguin rejected Bayer's settlement offer, which was now at $650 million, and allowed Monsanto-related lawsuits involving PCB to proceed.

 Talc-related liabilities

 On 4 April 2023, a Delaware judge dismissed a lawsuit by Merck & Co's seeking to hold Bayer responsible for more talc-related liabilities, stemming from its $14.2 billion purchase of Merck's consumer care business in 2014.
-The judge called Bayer's interpretation of the purchase agreement "the only reasonable one," and said letting Merck "dump" cases would give the Rahway, New Jersey–based company an incentive to prolong or stall lawsuits.
+The judge called Bayer's interpretation of the purchase agreement "the only reasonable one", and said letting Merck "dump" cases would give them an incentive to prolong or stall lawsuits.
 Bayer said in a statement that it welcomed the decision, and it "will continue to defend itself against any further efforts by Merck to avoid or improperly transfer its liabilities to Bayer".

+COVID-19 vaccine patent litigation

+In January 2026, Bayer's Monsanto filed patent infringement lawsuits against Pfizer, BioNTech and Moderna over technology used in the manufacture of their COVID-19 vaccines.
+The lawsuits, filed in federal court in Delaware, alleged that the companies infringed Monsanto technology developed in the 1980s to reduce the instability of messenger RNA (mRNA) in crops.
+Monsanto alleged that the vaccine manufacturers used similar methods to stabilize the mRNA in their COVID-19 vaccines.

+Bayer separately filed a patent infringement lawsuit against Johnson & Johnson in federal court in New Jersey, alleging that a DNA-based process used in manufacturing its COVID-19 vaccine infringed a Monsanto patent.
+Bayer sought unspecified monetary damages in the lawsuits but said it was not seeking to prevent the companies from manufacturing their vaccines.
+Bayer was not involved in developing COVID-19 vaccines and does not manufacture or sell them.